 If a file has been checked into PDM, any broken relations can now no longer be corrected via Update References.
-Instead now, SOLIDWORKS uses predetermined search routines to locate a file.
+Instead, SOLIDWORKS uses predetermined search routines to locate a file.
 SOLIDWORKS will first attempt to open a referenced file from the last saved directory of the file.
-If this file is not found, SOLIDWORKS will revert to its default search routine.
+If this file is not found, SOLIDWORKS will revert to its default Search Routine.

 This can cause issues if a file is found outside of the vault where in its original directory.
 If a copy of the file is still found in the original directory outside of PDM, and the last save of the assembly referenced this file, then this file will be selected and used as the referenced document.

 If this last saved location is still available, you may need to manually update the reference of the file.
 The best way to update these files is through the reference update of the open dialog.